 Normal Poolside Conversation

-This may not have qualified as “normal poolside conversation” for most people who are sipping margaritas in bikinis.
-For us, it was just another chance to “check in,” and to ask the question: am I operating from my Essential Self here?
+This may not have qualified as a “normal poolside conversation” for most people who are sipping margaritas in bikinis.
+For us, it was just another chance to “check-in,” and to ask the question: am I operating from my Essential Self here?
 Or is my “Social Self,” otherwise known as “ego,” operating here?

 I checked in.
-My energy had indeed flared up, even the speed at which I spoke my words out loud increasing.
+My energy had indeed flared up, even the speed at which I spoke my words out loud increased.
 What was going on with me?

 I explained to my Tribemate that I felt as though there was tremendous potential energy within me that was about to be released as kinetic energy, and I was feeling so excited and passionate about it.
 Sometimes when I am excited, my energy speeds up, to the point where it almost becomes manic.